dnth/dnth.github.io/content/portfolio/fastdup_manage_clean_curate/index.md

 ### ✅ Motivation

-As a computer vision practitioner, you might be tempted to jump into modeling as soon as you can.
+As a data scientist, you might be tempted to jump into modeling as soon as you can.
-After all that is the sexiest part of the entire workflow.
+I mean, that's the fun part, right?

-But, jumping straight into modeling without first spending time with the problem and data is a perfect recipe for failure.
+But trust me, if you skip straight to modeling without taking the time to really understand the problem and analyze the data, you're setting yourself up for failure.

+I've been there.

-You may feel like a superstar, with a model that doesn't work.
+You might feel like a superstar, but you'll have with a model that doesn't work 🤦‍♂️.

 {{< figure_resizing src="meme2.jpeg" caption="" >}}

-You can spend hours modeling only to find the model "works" but on the data.
-Or worse, the model works, but is secretly failing - because of the data.
 A model can only be as good as the data it's trained on.
 Bad data produces bad model.

-**But how exactly do you check your data?
-In computer vision the number of images can be huge.
-Can you do it quickly on your computer?**
+**But how exactly do we inspect large volume of images?
+And do it on a local computer quickly, for free?**

-Yes!
-With 👇
+Sounds too good to be true eh?

+It's not, with 👇

 ### ⚡ Fastdup